 CVE-2026-48772

-CVE-2026-48772 is a critical-severity vulnerability with a CVSS 3.x base score of 10.0.
+CVE-2026-48772 is a critical-severity vulnerability in Proxysql with a CVSS 3.x base score of 10.0.
 It is not currently listed as actively exploited by CISA, and its EPSS exploit-prediction score is low.
 The underlying weakness is classified as CWE-348.

 Key facts